syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ribbon.appendTo("#ribbon");
 ```

-## Combobox item events
+## ComboBox item events

 ### Change

-The [change](../api/ribbon/ribbonComboBoxSettings/#change) event is triggered when an item in a popup is selected or when the model value is changed by user.
+The [change](../api/ribbon/ribbonComboBoxSettings/#change) event is triggered when an item in a popup is selected or when the model value is changed by the user.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType } from "@syncfusion/ej2-ribbon";